 “This mitigates the human error that might come up in translating a document to a separate CAM package or dictating changes to the machinist.
 That’s where most of the scrap metal comes from,” Moseman said.

 SOLIDWORKS, in particular, helps Moseman in the design initiation process, as well.
-It’s no longer necessary for the engineer to sketch ideas on paper, though he still does so digitally with the Microsoft Touch.
+It’s no longer necessary for the engineer to sketch ideas on paper, though he still does so digitally with the Microsoft Surface Studio.
 However, once he creates a model in 3D, he can create the necessary 2D technical drawings from that model in SOLIDWORKS MBD.

 “I hate 2D technical drawing,” Moseman emphasized.
 “I refuse to create a drawing for a product or part that is already modeled in 3D.
 I’m going to take it back, dumb it down, and make it 2D so it can be printed out as a PDF?
 That makes no sense to me.”